 Photo courtesy Fisheries and Oceans Canada

-Farm raised mussels are raised on netting, they attach themselves to the nets to grow and are pretty much clean inside since they don’t really get down into the sandy floor bed.
-But the wild ones, they do get sand and grit in them.
+Farm-raised mussels are raised on netting, they attach themselves to the nets to grow and are pretty much clean inside since they don’t really get down into the sandy floor bed.
+But the wild ones, do get sand and grit in them.
 And nobody wants to eat sand and grit.
-So you do need to soak them for about a half an hour to allow them to expel their sand.
+So you do need to soak them for about half an hour to allow them to expel their sand.
 You will find sites that tell you to soak them in cold water with cornmeal mixed in, I haven’t found that to be too convenient or effective.
 Then there are those that tell you to soak them in fresh cold water to allow them to breathe, and as they breathe they release the sand and grit.
-Well, this sounds good in principle, but mussels live in the sea, and fresh water would kill them.
+Well, this sounds good in principle, but mussels live in the sea, and freshwater would kill them.
 And you don’t want to cook dead mussels.
-So do soak them, but soak them in very salty (like the sea) water, for no more than 1/2 hour.
+So do soak them, but soak them in very salty (like the sea) water, for no more than ½ hour.
 And keep the water cold, in the refrigerator works.

 As far as those farmed mussels, take them out of whatever plastic wrapper the idiot behind the fish counter put them in and place them in a large bowl covered with a damp (not wet, just damp) cloth.
 You can keep them in the refrigerator for up to a day, but it’s best if you cook them sooner, like within a few hours.

 If you are not using the wild mussels immediately, store them also with a damp cloth, soak them right before you plan to cook them.